 Do a variety of things to reduce the calories that you take in, and a bit more exercise to burn some more off.
 Slowly reduce what you eat and increase what you do.
 Don’t make yourself miserable and make small but increasing lifestyle changes that you can maintain.

 I bet you feel more positive now about losing weight ready for the skimpy clothes of spring!

 Take a look around your home.
 Do you spend a lot of money and have to buy what you see?
 Yes?
 In that case you’ll never be rich.

 Think about what you spend in the pub, on cakes, a hairdo, in Primark – whatever your weak spot is.
 Then set up a standing order for that amount of money to be paid into a savings account each month.
-If you pay £50 a month for your hair doing, that’s one extra hair-do which you wouldn’t think twice about having if you were going somewhere special.
+If you pay £50 for your hair doing, that’s one extra hair-do which you wouldn’t think twice about having if you were going somewhere special.
 Over a year £50 a month is £600.
 In ten years it’s £6000.
 You never know, you might even get some interest!

 Saving money is a bit like losing weight.
 If you do it by making small changes to what you spend and what you save you can reach your target and achieve something.
 If you go at it like a bull at a gate you’ll make yourself even more miserable and get nowhere!

 Final thought for Blue Monday.
 Are you’re spending more than you’ve got coming in, and buying more than you can afford?
 Then do something about it straight away.